Kugluktuk: Infrastructure

 The community has been served by the Qiniq network since 2005.
 Qiniq is a fixed wireless service to homes and businesses, connecting to the outside world via a satellite backbone.
 The Qiniq network is designed and operated by SSi Canada.
 In 2017, the network was upgraded to 4G LTE technology, and 2G-GSM for mobile voice.

 Education

-The two schools in the community are Kugluktuk High School and Jimmy Hikok Ilihakvik.
+Kugluktuk's two schools are Kugluktuk High School and Jimmy Hikok Ilihakvik.

 Geography

-Kugluktuk is located on the shore of the Arctic Ocean.
+Kugluktuk is on the shore of the Arctic Ocean.
 The surrounding landscape is dominated by the rocky and often barren Canadian Shield.
-The region has a subarctic climate, but barely so, with July having an average of 10.9 C. It has cold, dry winters, and moderate snowfall which is relatively high for its latitude.
-Though trees do exist in the region, they are dwarfed and extremely sparse.
+The region has a subarctic climate, but barely so, with July having an average of 10.9 C. It has cold, dry winters, and moderate snowfall that is relatively high for its latitude.
+Trees do exist in the region due to microclimate, but they are dwarfed and extremely sparse.

 Flora

-Plant growth in the region during summer months includes small shrubs, grass, moss, lichens, blueberries, blackberries, cranberries, various flowers, and dwarf willow and birch trees.
+Plant growth in the region during the summer includes small shrubs, grass, moss, lichens, blueberries, blackberries, cranberries, various flowers, and dwarf willow and birch trees.